Get a Job

 Story & Plot Summary: Get a Job

-Quick Plot Summary: Get a Job is a Drama, Comedy film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2016, Get a Job is a Drama, Comedy film directed by Dylan Kidd.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Miles Teller.

 Story Breakdown